CGFS93/UFOs/README.md

 #### Drawback:

-The user must know specific dates, cities, or shapes to search.
+-The user must know specific dates, cities, or shapes to search.
 Some shapes like "light" might not be as intuitive.
 The filters require correct lower-case spellings and cannot include spaces at the end.
 The city that was used, for example, could not be typed as "elcajon", “el cajon_”, or "El Cajon".
 The only acceptable input would be "el cajon".

 #### Recommendations: